iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.9.0/report.md

 <img src="2_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 2 reviews"/>
 </p>

+> Works great if it loads, has only loaded in under 5 minutes once.<br> :date: __2021-04-25 08:06:24__

+> Use this to app on a recent visit to Canberra, don't know why but it had a weird effect on my wifi calls and volume control on my Samsung S21.
+Since I removed the app it all worked well again.<br> :date: __2021-04-23 14:27:57__

 > The app broke after install so checkin never worked either by QR or manually.
 I had to reinstall it<br> :date: __2021-04-05 06:14:32__

 > This assumes that the user has endless data.
 When that is not so, it fails; it should "STORE" logins until [free] wifi is next available.
 When the QR is not recognised, and that's regularly, it nags for a number, which I also call a fail.<br> :date: __2021-03-28 08:14:09__